 For a canon character with a comparatively sketchy background, I’ve been happy to fill in the blanks.
-I hear his voice better than any of the other canon characters, except perhaps for Jay Hayes.
-A thousand stories can be told about Malcolm.
+And I hear his voice better than any of the other canon characters, except perhaps for Jay Hayes.
+I could tell a thousand stories about Malcolm Reed.
 I feel I have merely scratched the surface.

 I listened to the song, over and over again, and Doctor Pamela Hudson was born.

 Controlling but out of control, with a healer’s profession but a selfish streak, Pamela was meant to be a femme fatale from the very beginning.
 In Intolerance, she is first introduced when Travis has figured out that there are female medical students coming to the NX-01 for an Immunology rotation.
 The assumption is that the women are single, and so he and Tripp Tucker and Malcolm Reed decide to compete for the women.
 When Pamela walks by, she’s wearing a not-too-revealing outfit, but her lips and nails are painted dark purple, and her hair is back and threatening to tumble down.
 So she puts her left hand up, and they see that she’s got a leather bracelet on and no rings on that hand.
 Wordlessly, she has communicated to them – I’m available.

 She’s also communicated to them – I might be more than you bargained for.